trevordmiller/slides-intro-to-graphql/src/index.md

 ## What now?

-So far we've covered some vanilla GraphQL
+So far we've covered some vanilla GraphQL with vanilla JavaScript

 At this point you could use a state management tool like Redux to work with GraphQL JSON responses in the same way we've been doing with REST